 an estimate of the quantity offtaken derived from the two Meter Readings in paragraph (b)(i); and

-shall record evidence (and shall make such evidence available for inspection where reaonably requested) to support the applicable provision of paragraph 1.6.4(b) and the warranty given pursuant to paragraph 1.6.4(c)
+shall record evidence (and shall make such evidence available for inspection where reasonably requested) to support the applicable provision of paragraph 1.6.4(b) and the warranty given pursuant to paragraph 1.6.4(c)

 and if the Registered User fails to comply with this paragraph then the notification pursuant to paragraph 1.6.4 will be rejected and the Registered User shall be notified of such rejection.

-The requirement referred to in paragraph 1.6.4 is that the Provisional Annual Quantity, User Provisional Annual Quantity or Annual Quantity of a Supply Point should represent reasonable assumption(s) as to the quantity offtaken (or, in the case of a Supply Point comprising either a New Supply Meter Point or a Supply Meter Point notified to the Transporter under paragraph 1.6.13(a)(ii), which would have been offtaken) from the Total System in the period of 12 months by reference to which the Provisional Annual Quantity, User Provisional Annual Quantity and the Annual Quantity is determined.
+The requirement referred to in paragraph 1.6.4 is that the Provisional Annual Quantity, User Provisional Annual Quantity or Annual Quantity of a Supply Point should represent reasonable assumption(s) as to the quantity offtaken (or, in the case of a Supply Point comprising either a New Supply Meter Point or a Supply Meter Point notified to the CDSP under paragraph 1.6.13(a)(ii), which would have been offtaken) from the Total System in the period of 12 months by reference to which the Provisional Annual Quantity, User Provisional Annual Quantity and the Annual Quantity is determined.
 The variable that determines the End User Category of the Supply Point should reflect reasonable assumptions as to the quantity offtaken from the Total System during the period from 1 December to 31st March in the preceding Gas Year.

 The "Annual Quantity" of a Supply Point shall be either:

-where following a notification under paragraph 1.6.4 the Transporter considers that the requirement in paragraph 1.6.6 is satisfied the User Provisional Annual Quantity; or
+where following a notification under paragraph 1.6.4 the CDSP considers that the requirement in paragraph 1.6.6 is satisfied the User Provisional Annual Quantity; or

 where paragraph (a) does not apply, the Provisional Annual Quantity.